Skip to main content

 Adam DuVander - how to do developer marketing

-Define Developer Personas in Emerging Technology
+::: @iframe Define Developer Personas in Emerging Technology

 Creating detailed developer personas is a must.
 Without them, even the most advanced advertising tools can miss the mark.
 The goal is to move past broad "developer" labels and focus on the specific roles, skill levels, and work environments that define your target audience.
 This deeper understanding allows for precise segmentation based on role, expertise, seniority, and work context.